[AD – Gifted] This was a gifted experience in exchange for a blog post. All opinions and photos are my own!

 I am a huge fan of local places who use locally sourced ingredients and Steve was kind enough to share where each part of our dishes came from in the local area.
 He truly cares about the experience he offers people and what food and drink he presents, which is so nice to see someone who is passionate about their business.

-I also had some awesome Phipps Opal Gin to complement my meal, which was a blue colour at first, but when you poured tonic in, it turned purple!
+I also had some awesome Phipps Opal Gin to compliment my meal, which was a blue colour at first, but when you poured tonic in, it turned purple!
 I had lots of fun over that!

 Overall, The Albion Brewery was the most unusual, but most unique experience I’ve had in a brewery in Northamptonshire.
 Nothing can deny that the Albion Brewery is on the up since Steve took over and I can’t wait to see what else they have in store in the future.